tabifonica/shakespeare-data-prep/readme.md

-Breaks Shakespeare's plays into chunks for use in Retrieval Augmented Generation (RAG).
+Breaks Shakespeare's plays into chunks for use in Retrieval Augmented Generation (RAG) for a generative language model.
 Also processes metadata for each chunk, including Act, Scene, firstLine, lastLine, Speakers and CharactersPresent.

+**Language model with RAG repository:** https://github.com/tabifonica/shakespeare-data-prep

 Input format: a CSV file of Shakespeare's plays "shakespeare.csv" with the following columns:
     "Dataline" - an index